gadeleon/gadeleon.github.io/_posts/2018-07-13-nudetrump.markdown

 Tokyo is hot.
 Unmercifully, brutally, hot.
 But it's the humidity.
 The humidity compels you to collapse against the closest wall and melt into a puddle of your own sweat.
-After walking for ten minutes, you're already coated in a pronounced sheen of sweat and it's only 8:45AM.
+After walking for ten minutes, you're already coated in a pronounced sheen of misery and it's only 8:45AM.
 Pretty much every shirt I've worn has had two shades of color: normal and damp.
 Thankfully the damp comes in several designs based on however I wear my backpack; I've been trying to mix it up and see which configurations look better where.